neumino/neumino.github.io/movies.md

-### Nocturnal Animals
+### Manchester by the Sea
-*Released on 2016-11-17, vote average 3.8*
+*Released on 2016-11-18, vote average 7.5*

-A woman named Susan receives a book manuscript from her ex-husband — a man she left 20 years earlier — asking for her opinion of his writing.
-As she reads, she is drawn into the fictional life of Tony Hastings, a math professor whose family vacation turns violent.
+After his older brother passes away, Lee Chandler is forced to return home to care for his 16-year-old nephew.
+There he is compelled to deal with a tragic past that separated him from his family and the community where he was born and raised.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/hIa5cuW4K0I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gsVoD0pTge0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>